KebabRonin/shoreline/readme.md

 # Solution

--

-# Thought Process
+## Implementation Details

-I chose python because it allows for fast prototyping and supports both OOP and functional programming.
+I chose python because it allows for fast prototyping, has helpful default packages(random, matplotlib) and supports both OOP and functional programming.

-### Probabilities/Point considerations

-##### _Robot performance:_
-Average robot livespan is 30 rounds
-- Worst case: -3.000.000 (-10 * 30 * 10.000)
-- Best case: 300.000 (1 * 30 * 10.000) [5.000 per round]
-- Target: 50.000 [834 per round]

-##### _Simulation analysis:_
-Average robots active: 5.000
-Average broken robots per round: 500 (10% of 5.000) [-> -5.000 per round if no repairs]

-### Interpretation of constraints

-##### Controllers

 - The controllers act after all robots have acted on a round
-- Since all controllers are the same, they should all have an even range of robots (and together cover all 10.000 robots)

-##### Robots
+- Robots work during their activation rounds, but not during their deactivation round

-- The -10 point penalty for unhealthy robots is applied at the end, only after the controllers have done their job (?)
+- Robot points are awarded at the end of the round, after all controllers have acted
-- If a robot is activated and deactivated in the same round, it still does its workload (but if it breaks down it doesn't generate -10 points since it isn't active anymore)

-# Strategy (ies?)
+## Point considerations

+Average robot livespan is 30 rounds, the average number of active robots is 5.000
+- Average broken robots per round: 500 [-5.000 points per round]
+- Best case: 300.000 (1 * 30 * 10.000) [5.000 points per round]
+- Worst case: -3.000.000 (-10 * 30 * 10.000) [-100.000 points per round]
+- Target: 50.000 [834 points per round]

+Point budget: ~4.000 points per round

+> Cost for 111 controllers: 2220 points per round

-## Per robot procedure
+## [Controller] Per robot procedure

 ```py
 if c.read_health(r) == False: